ericrogler/Green-Book/Chapters/Z004_Management_101.md

 General rule of thumb is if something *can* be automated, you probably should automate it.
 Why spend hours grading multiple choice questions by hand when you can instantly grade them in a fraction of time by supplying an answer key and putting it through software, or even hosting the assignment on a platform like Google Forms?

+However, you also want to make sure you don't automate yourself out of a job.
+You'd probably still want to get paid, I'd assuming.

 **Remember: Time is your most valuable resource.
 Once gone, it cannot be restored.**
+- **Also remember: automation can be expensive and may not always solve EVERY problem.**

 As a teacher, whatever you do should be optimized to get you back more time.
 The more time you have, the more time you can dedicate to your other students–or matters outside of teaching.

-**Also remember: automation can be expensive and may not always solve EVERY problem.**

 Automation–and AI (Artificial Intelligence) by extension–is not a one-size-fits-all solution.
 Not everything can–and should–be automated.
 If you’re unsure of what can be automated with existing technology, I’ll provide examples below: